What's the difference between interior and exterior waterproofing?

 We provide both interior and exterior waterproofing solutions.
 Be aware that some companies only employ an interior solution, regardless of the actual problem.
 These aren’t true waterproofing companies.
 They may try and steer you towards a solution that they are selling rather than a solution that is best for you and your home.

-- This is not waterproofing, it is water management, the water still comes through the wall, and we are not protecting from frost or erosion.
+This is not waterproofing, it's water management!
+The water still comes through the wall, and it does NOT protect from frost or erosion.

-- We will choose to work from the inside of your home when excavating is not possible or the landscaping/exterior utilities do not allow us to.
+Work will be done from the inside of your home if exterior excavation is not possible OR the landscaping/exterior utilities do not allow us to.

-- Interior methods are also used when you have a small repair; you can use this to manage small leaks to temporarily manage them.
+Interior methods can be used when you have a small repair.
+We can use this method to temporarily manage small leaks.